michael2012z/BitBible/markdown/KJV/files/Ps.md

 3. When mine enemies are turned back, they shall fall and perish at thy presence.

-4. For thou hast maintained my right and my cause; thou satest in the throne judging right.maintained…: Heb. made my judgmentjudging right: Heb. judging in righteousness
+4. For thou hast maintained my right and my cause; thou satest in the throne judging right.

 5. Thou hast rebuked the heathen, thou hast destroyed the wicked, thou hast put out their name for ever and ever.

-6. O thou enemy, destructions are come to a perpetual end: and thou hast destroyed cities; their memorial is perished with them.O thou…: or, The destructions of the enemy are come to a perpetual end: and their cities hast thou destroyed, etc
+6. O thou enemy, destructions are come to a perpetual end: and thou hast destroyed cities; their memorial is perished with them.

 7. But the Lord shall endure for ever: he hath prepared his throne for judgment.

 8. And he shall judge the world in righteousness, he shall minister judgment to the people in uprightness.

-9. The Lord also will be a refuge for the oppressed, a refuge in times of trouble.a refuge: Heb. an high place
+9. The Lord also will be a refuge for the oppressed, a refuge in times of trouble.

 10. And they that know thy name will put their trust in thee: for thou, Lord, hast not forsaken them that seek thee.

 11. Sing praises to the Lord, which dwelleth in Zion: declare among the people his doings.

-12. When he maketh inquisition for blood, he remembereth them: he forgetteth not the cry of the humble.humble: or, afflicted
+12. When he maketh inquisition for blood, he remembereth them: he forgetteth not the cry of the humble.

 13. Have mercy upon me, O Lord; consider my trouble which I suffer of them that hate me, thou that liftest me up from the gates of death: